Jacobtrombley/Jacobtrombley/README.md

 ![mario_coding](https://github.com/Jacobtrombley/images-in-readme/assets/124385220/0ac7f5ec-9c22-4652-8641-dcdbbe223bdb)

 <h1 align="left"> 🎓 Education</h1>
-Masters Degree from the University of Toronto (in progress)
+Master of Industrial Engineering (Analytics) from the University of Toronto (in progress)

-Bachelors Degree from the University of Western Ontario, 2023
+Honours Bachelor of Science from the University of Western Ontario, 2023

 - 🔭 I'm currently targetting a job in the data space
 - 👀 I’m interested in all things data